livecaster/Livecaster/README.md

 # LiveCaster

-LiveCaster is a Web3 enabled platform that lets creators host live streams or video calls and receive crypto donations directly from their audience.
+LiveCaster lets creators host live streams or video calls and receive crypto donations directly from their audience.

 Base Batches #001